 To ensure you have the desired number of graphics overlay channels available, go to your settings and navigate to the Advanced tab.

-The third option is Graphic Overlay Tracks.
+Look for the Graphic Overlay Tracks menu.
 This is where you select the number of GFX tabs you want available to you in the Livestream Studio interface (up to three).

 Next, in the Inputs tab, add your GFX channels as video sources if you wish to see them in your multi-view.
-This is especially helpful if you are using picture-in-picture.
+This is especially helpful if you are using picture-in-picture or other full-screen graphics.

 After saving your settings, you will see the desired number of GFX channels and any GFX channels added to your multi-view.

 The first step in adding graphics overlays to the GFX channel is adding a layer.
-Press the + button to get started.
+You can easily add a Livestream pre-built graphic template such as a lower third by navigating the Studio Graphics Store seen inside the graphics module.

 Many options will pop up.
 To get started, select New Layer at the bottom of the list.